gaorl19/Hello-World/README.md

 # Hello-World
-a place where i store ideas, resources, or even share and discuss things with others My name is R. Gao.
+a place where i store ideas, resources, or even share and discuss things with others.
+My name is R. Gao.
 I am a student now.